-Court Should Reconsider Fertility Drug Birth Defect Claims, 10th Circuit Rules
+Court Revives Fertility-Drug Birth-Defect Claims

 Although Victoria did not used Clomid during her pregnancy, she and her husband maintain that the drug has a long half-life and that its inhibition of cholesterol may harm a fetus.
 They also say they would not have used the drug if the FDA’s 1987 warning had appeared on the label.

-The District of Utah federal court denied the Cervenys’ claims and instead found in favor of Aventis, reasoning that the FDA would not have approved the type of warning labels the Cervenys sought.
+A federal judge in Utah found in favor of Aventis, reasoning that the FDA would not have approved the type of warning labels the Cervenys sought.

 The 10th Circuit agreed with the lower court’s ruling regarding a warning label about risks before pregnancy.